 · The angle value can be increased or decreased by pressing SW1 or SW2

 · If new selected angle value is less than previous angle value then motor rotate reverse.
-E.g. if motor is at an angle 75and now new set angle value is 30othen motor rotates reverse
+E.g. if motor is at an angle 75o and now new set angle value is 30othen motor rotates reverse

 · But if new selected angle value is higher, then motor rotates forward